 Dr. Bruce Powell founded de Toledo High School (dTHS), formerly New Community Jewish High School, in West Hills, California.
 In addition to founding dTHS, he has helped to found, develop, and lead two other Jewish high schools in the Los Angeles area.
 He has also consulted on the development of 23 Jewish high schools in cities throughout the United States.
 Dr. Powell holds a Ph.D. in Education from the University of Southern California and has won both the Milken Family Foundation Jewish Educator Award (2005) and the Covenant Award (2008) for his contributions to Jewish education.

 We recognize that our teachers are our most valuable asset, and the best way to provide the optimal learning environment for our students is to recruit, hire, and support the strongest faculty possible.
-We are already talking to potential teachers in different areas who are excited about our philosophy of education and epitomize a genuine love of kids.
+We are talking to potential teachers in different areas who are excited about our philosophy of education and epitomize a genuine love of kids.
 Additionally, we are putting together our framework for teaching so that we can clearly articulate the expectations of being part of our community and provide teachers with the coaching and support to excel.
-If you are interested in joining our team, click here to send us your resume.